avalanchesiqi/yt-longevity/doc/README.md

 ### June dataset

 June data populated from twitter streaming with 1 year apart
+* long-lived 1 -- at least one day w >50 tweets, and at least 500 days old
+* long-lived 2 -- at least one day w >200 tweets, and at least 500 days old

 | Dataset           | Tweet       | Sharing    | LLived1 | LLived2|
 | ----------------- |:-----------:| ----------:| -------:| ------:|